-If you’re considering a new, well-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the quickest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which expects positions in this field will expand by 13 percent by 2028.
+If you’re wanting to find a new, successful career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers available, according to the U.S. Bureau of Labor Statistics, which estimates careers in this industry will increase by 13 percent by 2028.

-There’s several reasons why these jobs are increasing so fast.
-One is homeowners using government refunds to get more energy-efficient comfort systems.
-Then there’s the end of R-22 Freon® refrigerants, which impacts older equipment.
-Finally, there’s the red-hot real estate market and a home shortage that’s driven a boost in new construction houses.
+There are a few reasons why these positions are growing so quickly.
+One is homeowners taking advantage of government refunds to upgrade to more energy-efficient comfort systems.
+Then there’s the end of R-22 Freon® refrigerants, which influences old equipment.
+Finally, there’s the red-hot home market and a house shortage that’s driven an increase in new construction houses.

-One of the number one needed jobs is working as a HVAC technician.
-Learn more about what they do, how to become one and about how much you can expect to receive.
+One of the most needed jobs is working as an HVAC technician.
+Discover about what they do, how to become one and about how much you can expect to earn.

-A HVAC technician is an individual who repairs, installs and maintains heating and cooling systems.
-Most work with both homeowners and business owners.
-And, most important, you’ll be knowledgeable about:
+An HVAC technician is a person who fixes, installs and maintains heating and cooling systems.
+Most serve both homeowners and business owners.
+And, most important, you’ll be skilled in:

-One of the most typical misconceptions about HVAC is that it’s a blue-collar job.
-You have to have a distinct skill set, in-depth training and ongoing qualifications.
+One of the biggest misconceptions about HVAC is that it’s a blue-collar job.
+You need a distinct skill set, in-depth instruction and ongoing qualifications.

 - Have job security knowing your position can’t be outsourced.